 Wondering when you would need a porcelain fixed bridge?

 A dental bridge is a great solution for anyone looking to:

 - Prevent deterioration of facial shape resulting from missing teeth.

 - Prevent remaining teeth from shifting out of position.

 - Restore chewing power and speaking ability.

 - Upgrade from a removable partial denture to a permanent dental appliance.

 At the second visit, your permanent bridge will be carefully checked, adjusted, and cemented to achieve a proper fit.
-Occasionally, your dentist may only temporarily cement the bridge, allowing your teeth and tissue time to get used to the new bridge.
-The new bridge will be permanently cemented at a later time.
+In special circumstances, your dentist may choose to only temporarily cement the bridge to allow your teeth and tissue to get used to the new bridge.
+In this instance, the new bridge will be permanently cemented at a later visit.

 You will receive care instructions at the conclusion of your treatment.
-Proper brushing, flossing and regular dental visits will also be advised to aid in the life of your new permanent dental bridge.
-For more information regarding this procedure, contact us or schedule an appointment today.
+Proper brushing, flossing, and regular dental visits will also be advised to promote the life of your new permanent dental bridge.
+For more information regarding this procedure, contact us or schedule an appointment today in the form below!